-- Within three (3) months of the date of Practical Completion of the Expansion Project reclamation, the consent holder must give written notice to the Council of its intention to surrender the existing resource consent for the current stormwater collection, treatment, and disposal system (CON20090505532 issued on 13 April 2010) - Advice Note: The surrender of the above resource consents will consolidate the stormwater resource consents and conditions applying to the expanded Northport, meaning that a single consent and single set of conditions will apply to all Northport operational stormwater.
+27.28.
+Within three (3) months of the date of Practical Completion of the Expansion Project reclamation, the consent holder must give written notice to the Council of its intention towill give notice of the surrender of the existing resource consent for the current stormwater collection, treatment, and disposal system (CON20090505532 issued on 13 April 2010)

+Advice Note Note: The surrender of the above resource consents will consolidate the stormwater resource consents and conditions applying to the expanded Northport, meaning that a single consent and single set of conditions will apply to all Northport operational stormwater.